 With regard to complex corporate structuring, the purpose is to obscure which entities might be responsible for delivering care, which in turn hampers the ability of residents and their family to pursue legal action against all responsible.

-Our attorneys can help you overcome the hurdles in your case and will fight not only for compensation, but accountability.
+The nursing home negligence lawyers at our Fort Lauderdale firm can help you overcome the hurdles in your case and will fight not only for compensation, but accountability.